 “God’s unique in the way he deals with each of us, and … I really wanted to be in missions from the time I was a little kid.
-By the time I finally, 28 years ago, left for [South Asia], it was like a dream come true in a lot of ways for me,” says Becky Martin, worker in South Asia.
+By the time I finally, 28 years ago, left for [South Asia], it was like a dream come true in a lot of ways for me,” says Becky Martin, a worker in South Asia.

 Becky grew up in a family and local church where she says, “Missions was just part of being a Christian.”
 So she pursued a degree in nursing with the intention of using her skills on the mission field.

-Nearly three decades later, Becky continues to see God confirm the missionary calling he gave her as a girl.
+Nearly three decades later, Becky continues to see God confirm the missionary calling He gave her as a girl.

 Is God calling you to be a missionary?
 Check out “Why Your Call to Missions Matters + How to Find It” for further reading.